-The maximum single LP-gas container size allowed within DOL No. 1 and No. 2 will be limited to 60-lb gas capacity.
+The maximum single LP-gas container size allowed within DOL No. 1 and No.2 will be limited to a 60100-lb container.
 Two 30-lb containers may be manifold when equipment is approved in advance and in compliance with section 10.3.6 above.
 When a greater amount of LP-gas is required, a 100-lb container may be used when approved in advance.

-10.11.7 Container size outside DOL No. 1
+10.11.7 Container size outside DOL No. 1 and No. 2

-The maximum single LP-gas container size allowed outside the DOL may be 100 lb gas capacity when approved in advance.
+The maximum single LP-gas container size allowed outside the DOL may be a 100-lb container when approved in advance.
 The approval will be conditional, based on the projected need of gas for specific appliances.